-In 2017 Festival connected 98.66% (295 of 299 requested) of its eligible low-voltage residential, small business and microFIT customer connections (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the OEB.
-This is a slightly lower score than 2016 but remains well above the OEB-mandated threshold of 90%.
+In 2019 Festival connected 96.99% (258 of 266 requested) of its eligible low-voltage residential, small business and microFIT customer connections (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the OEB.
+This is above the OEB-mandated threshold of 90%.
 The high score reflects Festival's commitment to quality and timely customer service.